-If a supervisor receives a complaint of alleged discrimination or sexual harassment, or observes or becomes aware of conduct that may constitute discrimination or sexual harassment, the supervisor must immediately contact the Title IX Coordinator or a responsible employee designated by the institution [one of the individuals identified above] to forward the complaint, to discuss it and/or to report the action taken.
+If a supervisor receives a complaint of alleged discrimination or sexual harassment, or observes or becomes aware of conduct that may constitute discrimination or sexual harassment, the supervisor must immediately contact the Title IX coordinator or a responsible employee designated by the institution to forward the complaint, to discuss it and/or to report the action taken.

-Failure to take [the above] action to prevent the occurrence of or stop known discrimination or harassment may be grounds for disciplinary action.
+Failure to take action to prevent the occurrence of or stop known discrimination or harassment may be grounds for disciplinary action.